 1.5.3.
 Vehicle mass measurement procedure

-The vehicle shall be cleaned and dried before measurement, with full fuel tank (ICE vehicle), test ballast as described in paragraph 1.6. of this Annex, equipped with the tyres to be tested, and wheels used for the test with drivers’ average weight (i.e. 75 kg).
+The vehicle shall be cleaned and dried before measurement, with a full fuel tank (if present), with test ballast as described in paragraph 1.6. of this Annex, equipped with the tyres to be tested, and wheels used for the test with drivers’ average weight (i.e. 75 kg).
 Load Q on each wheel shall be measured.

 1.5.4.
 Vehicle alignment measurement procedure

-The vehicle alignments shall be measured, with full fuel tank (ICE vehicle), test ballast as described in paragraph 1.6. of this Annex, equipped with the tyres to be tested, and wheels used for the test with drivers’ average weight (i.e. 75 kg).
+The vehicle alignments shall be measured, with a full fuel tank (ICE vehicle), with test ballast as described in paragraph 1.6. of this Annex, equipped with the tyres to be tested, and wheels used for the test with drivers’ average weight (i.e. 75 kg).

 1.6.
 Vehicle and circuit requirements

 1.6.1.
 General requirements

+Candidate and reference vehicles selection

+- Selected candidate vehicle shall be able to use the candidate tyres on the 4 positions.
+In case it is not possible to find a such vehicle, select a vehicle following prescriptions of 1.6.7 shall be selected.

+- Selected reference vehicle shall be able to use the reference tyres on the 4 positions.

 Alignments setting shall be performed as following:

-(a) Measure and record the alignment values with vehicles in loaded conditions as explained in 1.5.4.;
+(a) Measure and record the alignment values with vehicles in loaded conditions as explained in paragraph 1.5.4.;

 (b) The values measured with loaded conditions will be monitored during the test and will serve as the reference values to respect during the tests.